Our funded charity partners

 St Basils

 Works+ is an employability charity in the Scottish Borders.
-Foundation grant funding enables Works+ to provide a range of projects to help young people to secure training, learning and employment, as well as building confidence and supporting well-being.
+Our grant funding enables Works+ to provide a range of projects to help young people to secure training, learning and employment, as well as building confidence and supporting well-being.

 Lifelink